SamiaSaher1/HelloWorldApp/README.md

-This is my simple test project
+this is my first simple helloworld projec i am trying to make a simple django project learning period